Normalize pasted text and invisible characters

 |---|---|---|

-| Cross-model punctuation and spacing issues | Normalize safe replacements | The page catches the characters that show up repeatedly across ChatGPT, Gemini, Claude, and similar tools. |
+| Cross-system punctuation and spacing issues | Normalize safe replacements | The page catches characters that recur across documents, PDFs, rich editors, chats, and web forms. |

 | Invisible separators and odd spaces | Flatten to regular spacing | These cause the biggest copy/paste surprises in ATS, CMS, and markdown workflows. |

-| Decorative bullets and polished glyphs | Flag or simplify them | They often travel badly once generated text leaves a styled interface. |
+| Decorative bullets and polished glyphs | Flag or simplify them | They often travel badly once copied text leaves a styled interface. |

 Where these characters usually come from